 Connect with the extraordinary people and lively culture of Cuba through experiences made possible by the relationships we’ve developed over almost ten years of licensed expeditions to the island.

-Discuss historic preservation with local restoration experts in Havana and Trinidad, then set to see centuries-old buildings and meet the Cubans who live and work in them.
+Discuss historic preservation with local restoration experts in Havana and Trinidad, then set out to see centuries-old buildings and meet the Cubans who live and work in them.

 Talk with local artists on a behind-the-scenes tour of a factory-turned-art gallery, and soak up Afro-Cuban rhythms during a private dance performance.